 Did I mention the nutrients you get from kale?
 It is packed with key vitamins like vitamin A and C as well as protein (yes, kale has protein and probably more than you think).
 It also has a good amount of iron and vitamin B, which vegetarians need.
 This is why I eat it almost everyday in some form.
 I actually sometimes crave it and I always have to have it in the house.
 They say, what you feed your body often, you will crave.
 I guess I am lucky to have this craving so often since it is so good for me.
 Hence the name, ” Power Greens”.

-You can also make the potatoes (which I always have prepped and in my refrigerator) and the lentils in advance and pull this together for a quick weekday meal.
+You can also make my Perfectly Roasted Potatoes (which I always have prepped and in my refrigerator) and the lentils (check out my Perfect Everytime Lentils Recipe) in advance and pull this together for a quick weekday meal.

 My lemon mustard vinaigrette (My signature dressing that I have been making for years) is a great dressing for this salad since it pairs so nicely and has that creamy taste that matches up well with the kale.
 Making your own dressing rather than buying store-bought brands is so much better for you and so fun and easy to make.
 I love to whisk the ingredients.
 There is just something so satisfying about taking simple ingredients, combining them together to make your own dressing that you can have on hand all week.
 Try it!
 You may even come up with your own signature version.